 Many gardeners know that cool, dry, dark places are ideal for long-term seed storage.
 Many gardeners cite the seeds found in ancient Egyptian pyramids as evidence.
 According to the popular story, these seeds, after lying dormant for thousands of years, sprouted when planted.

-The story that seeds from pyramids were sometimes viable was born sometime in mid-1800s England, a time and place definitely in the grips of mummy mania.
+The story that seeds from pyramids are sometimes viable was born in mid-1800s England, a time and place in the grips of mummy mania.
 Archeologists, both amateur and professional, were unwrapping mummies at every opportunity without compunction.
 In this process, they frequently uncovered small surprises rolled up with the bodies, including seeds.
 Seeds were important in Ancient Egyptian funeral rites because they symbolized burial and resurrection.

 From this great increase it is naturally suggested that wheat now grown is a degenerate class of the same species formerly common in Egypt; else, it is argued, how could the Egyptians have supplied the Assyrian, Grecian, and Roman empires from their superabundance above their own wants?